 Diabetics: You may be travelling and sightseeing for many hours at a time.
 Insulin dependent diabetics must carry extra supplies of insulin (as this medication cannot be obtained in some destinations), regulators, applicators, storage and refrigeration equipment, as well as any necessary supplements.
 Accommodation may not provide refrigerators in rooms.

 3. Are you diabetic? \circ

 Are you insulin dependent? \circ

 1 Do you suffer from travel sickness? \cap

+Do you suffer from travel sickness?
 Remember to use an appropriate medication while on tour.

 Declaration, Liability and Booking Conditions

 Declaration